ItsAmoduu/Calculator/README.md

 - **Administrative Permissions**: Both the Python script and the executable may require administrative permissions to run properly.
 Make sure you have the necessary permissions, and if you encounter issues, try running as an administrator.
 - **Compatibility**: The provided executable works on Windows, macOS, and Linux.
 Make sure to download the correct version for your operating system.
-- **File Requirement**: The `admin_error.py` file is necessary for both the Python script and executable.
-Ensure it is in the same directory as `main.py` or the executable for proper functionality.

 ### Preview